 The only way to know if an individual patient’s insurance company requires authorization numbers versus a referral is through a prior authorization system.
 Detailed information reduces delays in approvals and therefore, delays in the delivery of care.

-Centers for Medicare & Medicaid Services VS Commercial Payors
+Centers for Medicare & Medicaid Services VS Commercial Payers

-Commercial payors have different prior authorization requirements than Medicare, Medicaid, or Dual Medicare-Medicaid plans.
+Commercial payers have different prior authorization requirements than Medicare, Medicaid, or Dual Medicare-Medicaid plans.
 Each plan has specific exclusions that should be flagged by the prior authorization system.
-Without a cornerstone of detailed information, providers and staff can be initiating patient care without any indication of whether or not it will receive payor approval.
+Without a cornerstone of detailed information, providers and staff can be initiating patient care without any indication of whether or not it will receive payer approval.
 That puts the practice and the patient in a financially tenuous situation.

-For example, commercial payors may require prior authorization for the following services, while Medicaid may not, depending upon the state:
+For example, commercial payers may require prior authorization for the following services, while Medicaid may not, depending upon the state:

 - Mental health services